DerGuru/The-Resonant/New Chapters/03 - Part3/P3-12_Ethical_Dilemma.md

 ﻿## Part 3 - Synthesis | Ch.
-12 - "That's not a bad ending."
+12 - That's not a bad ending.

 The warehouse felt smaller with the weight of the decision pressing down.